If you are running a Linux version of EZproxy, UMask allows you to manually control who is able to access EZproxy files.

-The syntax of this directive is the same as the Linux and Solaris command umask.
+The syntax of this directive is the same as the Linux command umask.
 When UMask is not specified, its default value is 0077, which limits access on files to the account that is used to run EZproxy.
 Refer to the table below for information on computing the values for use with UMask.

 Qualifier Description mode A four-digit number that must start with 0 and is followed by three other digits.
 The digits are calculated by adding together the permissions that should not be granted, using 4 for read, 2 for write, and 1 for execute.
 The second digit controls user access, the third digit controls group access, and the fourth digit controls access for all others.
 The default value is 0077, where the first 0 is the required value, the second 0 indicates that user access should not be restricted, the third 7 indicates that all group access should be denied, and the fourth 7 indicates that access for all others should be denied.